Identifying Socially Disruptive Policies: An illustration of the main identification problem

 \subsection{The main identification assumption}

-Our first main contribution is to propose a condition that formalizes how randomization restricts the identified set.
+Our first main contribution is to propose a condition that formalizes how the random assignment of agents to groups refines the identified set.
 Our main identification assumption is that $Y_{0}(1)$ and $Y_{1}(1)$ are \emph{weakly isomorphic}.
-We defer a formal definition of this condition to Section 3.
-In words, it says that the frequency of any network configuration such as a link between two agents, a triangle between three agents, a star between six agents, etc. would be the same for the two treatment groups if they were both assigned the new policy.
-It is a network analog of the conventional assumption that the entries of $Y_{0}(1)$ and $Y_{1}(1)$ have the same empirical distribution.
-Equality of distribution is a strong but ubiquitous implication of random assignment, see Chapter 7.3 of \cite{manski2009identification} for an in depth discussion. \looseness=-1
+We defer a formal definition of this assumption to Section 4.1, but, intuitively, it says that the configuration of network connections between agents assigned to the treatment group describe how the agents assigned to the control group would be connected if that group were assigned the new policy instead of the status quo.
+This assumption is a network analog of the conventional assumption that the entries of $Y_{0}(1)$ and $Y_{1}(1)$ have the same empirical distribution, which is a strong but ubiquitous implication of random assignment, see Chapter 7.3 of \cite{manski2009identification} for a textbook discussion. \looseness=-1

-As with equality of distribution in a conventional experiment, randomization only generally implies that $Y_{0}(1)$ and $Y_{1}(1)$ are weakly isomorphic in large samples or in expectation.
-However, to illustrate the main identification problem, we will in this section make the strong and potentially unrealistic assumption that it holds exactly in the realized experiment.
-What this means is that the configuration of links connecting the $N$ agents in the treatment group describe exactly how the $N$ agents in the control group would be linked under the new policy.
-Formally, there exists an $N\times N$ permutation matrix $\Pi$, unknown to the researcher, such that \looseness=-1
+As in a conventional experiment, randomization only generally implies that $Y_{0}(1)$ and $Y_{1}(1)$ are weakly isomorphic in expectation.
+However, to illustrate the main identification problem of our paper, we will, for this simplified illustration, make the strong and unrealistic assumption that it holds exactly in the realized experiment. \looseness=-1

+Formally, the main identification assumption is that there exists an $N\times N$ permutation matrix $\Pi$,\footnote{A permutation matrix is a square matrix with $\{0,1\}$-valued entries.
+Every row and column sums to $1$.} unknown to the researcher, such that \looseness=-1